melizalab/comp-neurosci/resources/syllabus.md

 to demonstrate their knowledge.
 Students with disabilities are entitled to reasonable accommodations.
 Contact the Student Disability Access Center (434-243-5180) for more information or to arrange accommodations.

+## Resources

+## Scientific programming and Python

+- If you're new to programming in general, check out the [Python for Data Science](https://www.datacamp.com/courses/intro-to-python-for-data-science) DataCamp tutorial.
+- VanderPlas J (2016) Python Data Science Handbook.
+O'Reilly.
+The full text of this book is available [here](https://jakevdp.github.io/PythonDataScienceHandbook/) as a complete set of Jupyter notebooks that you can run locally or in [Google Colab](https://colab.research.google.com).
+The first four chapters are highly recommended.
+- Langtangen HP (2016) A Primer on Scientific Programming with Python.
+5th ed.
+Springer: Berlin Heidelberg.

+## General mathematics and statistics

+- Spence, Insel, and Friedberg, Elementary Linear Algebra.
+Prentice Hall.
+- Hiranabe, The Art of Linear Algebra. https://github.com/kenjihiranabe/The-Art-of-Linear-Algebra
+- Hirsch, Smale, and Devaney, Differential Equations, Dynamical Systems, and an Introduction to Chaos.
+Springer.